jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError/separate_and_equal.rst

   :titlesonly:
   :maxdepth: 1

-  ../exceptions/TypeError/TypeError_w_separation
+  ../../functions/functions_w_separation
-  ../functions/functions_w_separation
+  ../../how_to/telephone/telephone_w_separation
-  ../how_to/telephone/telephone_w_separation
+  ../../exceptions/TypeError/TypeError_w_separation

-:ref:`would you like to test making a person with f-strings?<how to make a person with f-strings>`
+:ref:`would you like to separate the tests from the solutions in the functions project?<separate and equal functions>`

 ----